-The academy is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the academy.
-We follow the guidance set out in Annex C (KCSIE September 2016) Please refer to Cusqarne School's digital safeguarding policy.
+The school is committed to providing effective filtering systems and this will include monitoring the activities of children when on-line in the school.
+We follow the guidance set out in Annex C (KCSIE September 2018) Please refer to ---- School e-safety/online safety policy.

-All staff in the first instance should contact the SPOC (Single Point of Contact) within the school - Tim Barnard with any concerns.
-If Tim Barnard is not available then contact Karen Middlemore.
+All staff in the first instance should contact the SPOC (Single Point of Contact) within the school NAME----- with any concerns.